 The tube isn’t the only transportation system you should know about.
 London’s famous underground railway is not the only way people commute.
 There are many ways for you to travel throughout the UK.
 Using a travel search platform will help you find the best options, from Manchester to Glasgow coach tickets to London and Bristol commutes.
 You can easily get from one country to another in a matter of hours and preparing ahead of time will allow you to board and depart like a local.

 Familiarize yourself with local transportation etiquette prior to your travels.
-You should have your identification and tickets safely tucked into your bag or pocket for easy retrieval when the steward comes to check them.
+You should have your identification and tickets safely tucked into your bag or pocket at luggage storage in London for easy retrieval when the steward comes to check them.
 You should also avoid eating any food with strong odors and talking loudly.
 As per British custom, the goal is to avoid disturbing others at all costs.

 Visit at Least 3 Museums